scottwallacesh/concourse-terraform/README.md

 #### loading local state

-- when providing existing state to a task, you should configure the `INPUT_STATE_FILE_PATH` parameter to point to the `.tfstate` file
+- when providing existing state to a task, you should configure the `STATE_FILE_PATH` parameter to point to the `.tfstate` file

  this file will be copied to the `TF_WORKING_DIR` as `terraform.tfstate`

-- if you need to provide the state from a resource, you can use the optional input `input-state-dir`
+- if you need to provide the state from an input, you can use the optional input `input-state-dir`

 	e.g. for a resource named `terraform-state`: